 The auger drive assembly and the chain case mount are located on the left-hand side of the sub-frame.
 The chain case mount is secured to the sub-frame by two 5/8" u-bolts, which provide height adjustment.
-The pipe on the auger drive assembly is inserted into the mount tubing and is locked in place by set screws.
-This design allows the auger drive chain case to rotate up and down and to move in and out for optimum alignment of the driveline.

-Note: header each e to keer nent of the driveline should be checked before operation of the r.
-The telescoping driveline is equipped with universal joints at nd, so minor misalignment is acceptable up to 25 degrees.
-Try the driveline (from feeder house to the gearbox) adjusted as nt as possible.
-IMPOR τΔΝΤ· As the operating angle of the drive shaft increases the life of the universal joints will decrease.
+Alignment of the driveline should be checked before operation of the header.
+The telescoping driveline is equipped with universal joints at each end, so minor misalignment is acceptable up to 25 degrees.
+Try to keep the driveline (from feeder house to the gearbox) adjusted as straight as possible.

+As the operating angle of the drive shaft increases, the life of the universal joints will decrease.